 How much does it cost?

-- SSAH and OAP funds can be put towards this program
+- SSAH and OAP funds can be put toward this program

 - A credit card number is required to be kept on file, with paid receipts emailed weekly for you to submit to private insurance